aaronbloomfield/ccc/hws/arbitrage/index.md

 You will need to edit all those values in arbitrage_config.py to match the deployed addresses (and other values) for your particular situation.

 We provide a few other things in arbitrage_config.py: the ABI for IDEX and ITokenCC for you to use.
 We also provide a function called `getTXNResult()` that will attempt to figure out what happened on a transaction function call (the return value or revert reason).
 You can see these in the [arbitrage_config.py](arbitrage_config.py.html) ([src](arbitrage_config.py)) file.

+#### Prices

+For now, you can assume that the price is $100 per ether and $10 for a TC.
+But these prices are set in the `arbitrage_config.py` file, above, and should be read from there.

 #### Output